Coach Davis has been a competitive athlete his whole life and has over 30 yrs. Martial Arts experience.

 At age 30, after a long time involvement in strength training Davis began competitive Powerlifting eventually becoming an American record holder in Bench, Squat and Total.
 He also trained several successful competitors.

 Returning to college at age 38 he went on to receive his BA in Psychology and Kinesiology, then a Masters in Exercise Physiology.
 This training and experience he has used to train athletes in many different sports concentrating now on combat athletes.

 Davis began training Jiu-Jitsu in 2007 in Houston Texas.
 Through the years he has had the opportunity to train with amazing instructors and in Seminars with “Draculino” Vinicius Magalhaes, Octavio “Ratchino” Couto, Chad “Robo” Robichaux, Carlos Gracie Jr., Flavio Almeda, Robson Moura, Xande Ribeiro, Mark Cukro & Pedro Sauer to name a few.
 Davis holds the rank of black belt under Master Pedro Sauer.

 Davis has a passion to help others grow and to assist in providing a guide for the achievement of whatever your goals may be.

-Youth Program Supervisor
+Youth Program Director